ElSnoMan/python-stg-cert-one/README.md

 ## HOW TO USE THIS REPO

 This README will contain the high-level overview and requirements for each challenge.
-However, make sure to checkout the Wiki which will contain more specific details and information about each challenge.
+However, make sure to checkout the Wiki which will contain more specific details and information about each challenge, if applicable.

 Also, you will have access to the code base which will provide structure and examples so you can have a reference.